nhn/socket.io-client-unity3d/README.md

 ## License

-Socket.IO-Client-Unity3D is licensed under the Apache 2.0 license, see LICENSE for details.
+Socket.IO-Client-Unity3D is licensed under the MIT license, see LICENSE for details.

 ```
 The MIT License (MIT)